 The Division for Diverse Learners developed and executed an SPP/APR target setting engagement strategy to solicit broad stakeholder feedback on the FFY 2020 - FFY 2025 targets.
 The LDOE developed a State Performance Plan / Annual Performance Report Target Setting webpage on the Louisiana Believes website.
 The webpage contains an overview document with an explanation of each indicator, historical data for each indicator, and tables to clearly identify whether or not the State met targets for each indicator.
 After review of the overview document, a target setting survey was available for stakeholders to provide input on targets.
-No adjustments were made to targets for FFY 2021.
+No adjustments were made to targets for FFY 2022.

 The LDOE informed the SEAP on the target setting process and SSIP at two separate meetings.
-LDOE provided an overview of each indicator along with historical data to SEAP members who provided input.
+LDOE provided an overview of each indicator along with historical data to SEAP members, including a diverse group of parents, who provided input.
 SEAP's structure also allows for public comments, which were exercised at the meetings, providing external stakeholder feedback.
-Again, SEAP's primary membership is parents and individuals with disabilities.
+Again, SEAP's primary membership is parents of individuals with disabilities.
+In FFY 2022 SEAP was updated with progress.
+SEAP also had valuable impact to update state policy, assessment feedback and literacy supports for students with disabilities during the reporting year.

 The LDOE set targets based on feedback, historical data, and whether previous targets set were met.
 LDOE will continue to monitor data, targets, and changes to Indicator methodology, and may revise targets in the future, as necessary.
 Any revisions will incorporate stakeholder feedback, including, but not limited to, SEAP.
-No revisions were made to targets for FFY 2021.
+No revisions were made to targets for FFY 2022.